awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 + An active AWS account\.
 + An Amazon Connect instance created in the US East \(N\.
 Virginia\) Region\.
 After you create your instance, claim a phone number for it\.

+**Tip**
+You can also use Amazon Lex to power interactive messages for Amazon Connect chat\.
+Interactive messages are rich messages that present a prompt and pre\-configured display options that a customer can select from\.
+These messages are powered by Amazon Lex and configured through Amazon Lex using a Lambda\.
+For more information, see [Add interactive messages to chat](interactive-messages.md)\.

 ## Create an Amazon Lex bot<a name="lex-bot-create"></a>

 In this step you'll create a custom bot to demonstrate the Press or Say integration with Amazon Connect\.
 The bot prompts callers to press or say a number that matches the menu option for the task to complete\.
 In this case, the input is checking their account balance\.